-- Reflux: It’s estimated that nearly 60 percent of adults suffer from some form of acid reflux, whether it’s the occasional heartburn or the more serious GERD (gastroesophageal reflux disease).
+- Reflux: It’s estimated that about 20% of Americans suffer from GERD (gastroesophageal reflux disease).
 Reflux feels like a hot or burning sensation starting in the stomach and rising up through the chest.
 Treatment of reflux can include over-the-counter medication and changes in diet, while severe cases of GERD may involve surgery to tighten the muscle between the stomach and esophagus.

 - Ulcers: Stomach ulcers are sores in the lining of the small intestine and the stomach.
 They can be caused by infections, long-term use of certain medicines, excess acid in the stomach and Zollinger-Ellison syndrome, which is a rare disease that makes the body produce too much stomach acid.
 Stomach ulcers can be easily treated, usually by prescription medication.